amnezia-vpn/amnezia.org-content/docs/en/instructions/03_text-key-connection/03_text-key-connection.md

 ## Choose the data type you have.

-In these instructions, we will look at connecting via a text key, so choose "QR code. key or settings file"
+In these instructions, we will look at connecting via a text key, so choose "Open a config file, key or QR-code"

 ![instruction 1](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/03_text-key-connection/img/tkc_en_2.png)